kionsoftware/kion-cli/README.md

     # start a sub-shell authenticated into an account
     kion stak --account 121212121212 --car Admin

+    # start a sub-shell authenticated into an account via an account alias
+    kion stak --alias Prod --car Admin

     # start a sub-shell using a wizard to select a target account and Cloud Rule
     kion stak